ropeonfire/FortranHashDict/README.md

 Integer | Arbitrary-length 1D array of Integers Integer | Arbitrary-length 1D array of double-precision Reals

+DOCUMENTATION TODO:
+- [x] List and describe all dictionary "methods".
+- [x] List and describe all dictionary "attributes".

+FUNCTIONALITY TODO:
+- [ ] ...
+- [ ] ...

 ## Compile and Link
 Compile and link the module to your source code.
 For example, using `gfortran`: